How Facebook’s new way of classifying what you write may speed feature rollouts across the globe

 “From the multilingual understanding perspective, I want everybody to use all the features that are deployed by Facebook in their own language,” Facebook head of translation Necip Fazil Ayan told TechCrunch in an interview.
 “This should not be limited to a particular language, but we want to move to a world where all features are available everywhere, and can be used by everybody.”

 The company has already been utilizing the tech over the past several months to detect content-policy violations, surface M Suggestions in Messenger and power its Recommendations feature across several languages.
-Facebook has about 20 engineers inside its AML group working on the multilingual embeddings.
+Facebook has about 20 engineers inside its AML group working on the language and translation technologies.

 Word embeddings are essentially vectors that allow text classifiers to approach human language in a more context-driven way, highlighting the interrelatedness of words to eventually derive shared meaning or intent.
 (Here‘s a good breakdown if you’re curious.)
-Companies like Facebook can make (and have made) word embeddings for individual languages, but it’s pretty labor intensive to do this effectively for English, let alone more than a hundred language, that they’ve had to work towards a more scalable approach.
+Companies like Facebook can make (and have made) word embeddings for individual languages, but it’s pretty labor intensive to gather the training data for classifiers when you’re dealing with more than 100 languages FB supports, thus they’ve had to work towards a more scalable approach.

 Previously it’s led to the company essentially translating foreign languages to English and then running English classifiers on them, but this has been a rough solution due to translation errors, but perhaps more importantly the solution has been far too slow.
-By mapping multiple languages onto a single word vector a blog post from the company details, Facebook’s method “can train on one or more languages, and learn a classifier that works on languages you never saw in training.”
+By mapping multiple languages onto similar word vectors, a blog post from the company details, Facebook’s method “can train on one or more languages, and learn a classifier that works on languages you never saw in training.”

 Even with the 20-30 significant reduction in latency, Facebook says that this approach is seeing results similar to what it would be getting with language-specific classifiers in some early testing.